TempleAnkor/CSharpHud/README.txt

+I DID NOT CEATE THIS HUD, I AM ONLY POSTING IT HERE FOR EASIER DOWNLOADS AND SOME MAINTAINING.
+ORIGIONALLY CREATED BY SHREDDER.

-﻿C SHARP CUSTOM HUD for TEAM FORTRESS 2
+﻿C SHARP CUSTOM HUD for TEAM FORTRESS 2﻿
 VERSION 1.09 (UPDATE 2018-08-09)
 Developed by Shredder
 Maintained by Temple now i guess?